 While your pasta is cooking, you simply blend the creamy vegan cashew sauce in a blender until smooth.
 When the pasta is done, stir in the sauce and serve!
 It doesn’t get much easier or faster than that.
 If you have an Instant Pot and would prefer to use that, you should also try my Instant Pot Vegan Mac n’ Cheese.

 This sauce gets its signature “cheesy” flavor from a combination of nutritional yeast, lemon juice, and salt.
 Nutritional yeast, also sometimes called “nooch,” is a deactivated yeast, so it’s thought to be safe for those following a candida diet.
-It’s also an easy way to add flavor to a number of vegan recipes.
+I use it in my cashew Parmesan and popular vegan queso, too!

 I like to add turmeric to this sauce for it’s almost neon-orange hue, and it also contains naturally anti-inflammatory compounds.
 When you add just a little, you can’t taste it at all, but this ingredient is totally optional if you don’t have it on hand.
 (For another way to enjoy turmeric, try my easy homemade Golden Milk!)

 Since the cheese sauce is gluten-free, this dish is naturally gluten-free when you choose a gluten-free pasta to serve it with.
 For the dish pictured above, I used Banza Chickpea pasta, which turned out pretty well!

 If you follow food combining, serve this cheesy cashew sauce over steamed cauliflower florets, spaghetti squash, or zucchini “noodles” instead of a grain-based pasta for a properly combined meal.